joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-bytearrays/bytearray-example-reading-a-zip-file.md

-- Defines File ( `zfile`) and FileStream ( `zStream`) objects to represent the .zip file, and specifies the location of the .zip file from which the files are extracted—a file named “HelloAIR.zip” in the desktop directory.
+- Defines File ( `zfile`) and FileStream ( `zStream`) objects to represent the .zip file, and specifies the location of the .zip file from which the files are extracted—a file named "HelloAIR.zip" in the desktop directory.

       // File variables for accessing .zip file var zfile:File = File.desktopDirectory.resolvePath("HelloAIR.zip");